Getting Approved for Life Insurance with Irritable Bowel Syndrome

-While most life insurance companies won’t offer applicants with IBS better than a “standard” rate, this is not the case with everyone.
-After shopping 47 companies, we matched James with an A+ rated carrier that often overlooks mild IBS when no medication is required.
+While most life insurance companies won't offer applicants with IBS better than a "standard" rate, this is not the case with everyone.
+After shopping more than 50 companies, wematched James with an A+ rated carrier that often overlooks mild IBS when no medication is required.

 Here is a comparison of the rates we found for James versus the first agency he spoke to.
 Both companies are A+ rated by AM Best, and have never failed to pay a valid claim.

-By comparing options from dozens of highly-rated insurers, we were able to match James with an A+ rated life company, saving him 40%, or about $8,000 over the life of his policy!
+By comparing options from dozens of highly-rated insurers, we were able to match James with an A+ rated life insurance company, saving him 60%, or about $24,945.60 over the life of his policy!

 Give JRC Insurance Group a call today!
 Our expert agent's will listen to your life insurance needs and goals, and work within your budget.
 Our goal is to find you the most affordable life insurance policy available from a financially-solid insurer.